Right Arrow

 Implement across all target areas with complete integration, automated operations, and established maintenance procedures.

 Asset protection requires multiple layers of security technology and procedures.
-Strong perimeter security, access control, and surveillance form the first line of defense.
-Asset tracking with QR codes or RFID then accounts for every tool and machine.
+While strong perimeter security and access control form a baseline, Video AI adds an intelligent monitoring layer that actively deters threats.
+This can be supplemented with asset tracking technologies like QR codes or RFID to account for every tool and machine.

 Advanced implementations include auxiliary cameras that deliver security and proof for high-value assets in the field.
 These systems capture video in case of theft or vandalism, verify accident reports at job sites, and deter improper equipment handling by delivering visibility.